Winegrowing

 8. Ugni Blanc: Very productive, it is mainly used for the distillation of Cognac and Armagnac.

-Choosing grape varieties according to terroir and climate
+Choosing your grape varieties according to terroir and climate

-The choice of grape varieties for your estate depends on a number of factors:
+The choice of grape varieties for your estate depends on several factors:

 The terroir

-Each grape variety has its own soil preferences.
+Each grape variety has its preferences in terms of soil.
 For example:

 • Cabernet Sauvignon thrives on well-drained gravelly soils.